 For all brands, be they luxury or mid-market, sustainability is no longer considered optional, but essential.
 The luxury packaging market must find a way to help their customers align with the sustainability topic, whilst maintaining a premium look and feel.

-About Suzanne Besson: Suzanne (Zanny) has more than twenty years’ experience in branding, graphics and print deployment, specialising in packaging.
+Suzanne (Zanny) has more than twenty years’ experience in branding, graphics and print deployment, specialising in packaging.
 She began her career with SGK in 1997, fulfilling client on-site roles at Nestle, Molson Coors and Premier Foods.
-She then spent 6 years at Imperial Brands during 2012-2018, where she lead the Global Print Deployment team, before re-joining SGK.
+She then spent 6 years at Imperial Brands during 2012-2018, where she led the Global Print Deployment team, before re-joining SGK.
 Today she works as a Business Development Director, focused on helping large organisations implement best practice processes for the development of optimised packaging and branded content.
 Today, as part of the wider SGK team, she is involved in a number of initiatives focused on bringing sustainable solutions to SGK’s clients.